 The Universal Monster Cycle is the name given to the horror and fantasy films made by Universal Pictures during the 1920s to the 1950s.
 The studio focus on horror films began in 1923 with the release of The Hunchbank of Notre Dame starring Lon Chaney who would also star in Universal’s acclaimed 1925 horror classic The Phantom of the Opera.

-Most film fans accept that the classic Universal Monster cycle really began in 1931 with the hugely successful release of Dracula.
+Most film fans accept that the classic Universal Monster cycle began in 1931 with the hugely successful release of Dracula.
 Despite a stagey second half, Dracula contains plenty of eerie atmospherics and a magnificent performance from Bela Lugosi as the count.
-A lauded virtual Spanish remake was made by the same studio at the same time, but the lead star Carlos Villarías is clearly miscast.
+A lauded virtual Spanish remake was made by the same studio at the same time, but the lead star Carlos Villarías is miscast.

 Universal would release Frankenstein later in 1931 to even greater acclaim.
 Loosely based on the Mary Shelley novel, Frankenstein was imaginatively directed by James Whale and contains powerful performances from Colin Clive, Dwight Frye and especially Boris Karloff as the monster.

 Released in 1932, The Mummy is full of eerie atmospherics, courtesy of German director Karl Freund’s expressionist visuals.
 Freund was the cinematographer in Dracula, but he was able to create more fluid visuals as the director of The Mummy, all helped by Boris Karloff’s impressive performance in the evil Ardath Bay/Imhotep/The Mummy.